gitosamakhan/advanced-javascript/README.md

 This is called `object-literal` syntax.
 From the above object literal, we can say that **draw** is a **method** and **radius** and **location** are **properties**.

 There are 2 types of functions when it comes to construct objects, `Factory Fucntions` and `Constructor Functions`.
-In modern JS, factory functions are preferred, and it throws error if the `new` keyword is not used.
+In modern JS, Constructor functions are preferred, and it throws error if the `new` keyword is not used.

 ### Factories / Factory Functions